Tinformant/Leet/System Design/Cloud/README.md

 ### HW-Assisted Virtualization
 * Modify CPU: privileged instructions trap into hypervisor.
 * Add more hardware structures for virtualization.
-* + lowest performance overhead
+* pro: lowest performance overhead
-* - no guest kernel modification
+* pro: no guest kernel modification

 State that is maintained: